How to speak better

-Speaking.
-It’s what it’s all about.
-We say, “I’d like to speak a foreign language,” But never, “I’d like to listen or read in a foreign language.”
-That’s surely because when we envisage using a foreign language, we imagine ourselves speaking, probably laughing at a trendy party with a glass of wine much like the stock images we see on the internet every day.
+Speaking is first, right?
+We all want to be good at speaking.
+We say, “I’d like to speak a foreign language,” but never, “I’d like to listen or read in a foreign language.”
+That’s because when we imagine using a foreign language, we see ourselves speaking, probably laughing at a trendy party with a glass of wine.

-Speaking is how we represent ourselves.
-It’s how we present ourselves to the world and the people we meet, and anyone who has spent any time living in a foreign country will know how frustrating it can be not being able to show the real 'you'.
+Speaking is how we present ourselves to the world and the people we meet.
+Anyone who has spent time in a foreign country will know how frustrating is when you can’t show the real 'you'.
 I love the line from Gloria in Modern Family:

 How can we improve?

-Let's think about speaking through the eyes of an examiner.
-When an examiner is listening to your spoken English, they really don’t care about the content; that’s your business.
-What they are concentrating on are four key-areas and by focusing on these ourselves, we can get some great tips to help improve our spoken English for an exam, for work, or for a trendy wine party.
+Let's think about speaking through the eyes of an English examiner.
+When an examiner is listening to your spoken English they are concentrating on four key-areas, and if we focus on these we can get some great tips to help improve our spoken English for an exam, for work, or for a trendy wine party.

 The four pillars of spoken English, and how to improve them.